 When I first became a single mother, I felt incredibly alone.
 Even though I had friends and family, I struggled to find people who truly understood the emotional weight of single parenthood.
-I wanted to connect with other single mums.
+I wanted to know how to connect with single mums who really got it—tried to connect with other single mums.
 I craved a support network of people in the same boat who wouldn’t just offer advice but could share the highs and lows of single parenting.

 At first, putting myself out there felt daunting.
 I worried about judgment, whether I’d fit in, and whether I could make new friends.
 But I realised I wasn’t alone once I took that first step—joining an online community, attending a playgroup, and saying yes to a coffee invite.
 There were so many single parents out there, also looking to meet new single parent friends, who understood the juggle of work, childcare, and trying to have a social life.